 When it comes to blurring the distinction between work devices and personal devices, the question of who is liable for repair costs arises.

-Who should pay for a new device if something goes wrong with the it or if it gets stolen while on work time?
-What about when one is using the device (or claims to be using the device) for work-related tasks outside of work hours and something goes wrong?
+Who should pay for a new device if something goes wrong with it or if it gets stolen while on work time?
+What about when someone is using the device (or claims to be using the device) for work-related tasks outside of work hours and something goes wrong?

 These are questions that need to be carefully considered and for which a solution ought to be provided before implementing the BYOD program in your company.

 Even though security on devices with access to private work information is important, it is more difficult to manage the security on personal devices.

 Companies using a BYOD program have to contend with the fact that they will be relinquishing control over the appropriate use of employee devices.
 There's only so much a company can do to ensure that the devices will be used appropriately.

 After a contract has been terminated or when an employee leaves the company, it may be necessary to remove the company’s private information from the employee’s device, which could prove to be difficult.
 A plan should be in place to prevent the potential misuse of information.